clarkWakeland/clarkwakeland.github.io/_pages/swimBio.md

     </div>
 </div>

-I improved significantly at Georgia Tech and then had a not so great year (performance wise) at Michigan.
+I improved significantly at Georgia Tech and then swam a fifth year at Michigan during graduate school.
 I had an amazing time at both places and made friends I'll be connected to forever.

 *This was the most significant part of my career but I'll leave most of the details for the full post.
 My friend and former teammate Kevin Fang has a great post about swimming in college [here](https://fourcontext.com/index.php/2022/02/pros-and-cons-of-being-a-college-swimmer/).*